 Take Legislative Action

-The Texas Hemp Coalition’s tenant “advocacy” was carried out during this past session as we continued to fight for the industry to continue that it prospers into the future.
+The Texas Hemp Coalition’s tenant “advocacy” will continue to be carried out during the 89th Texas Legislative Session as we continued to fight for the industry to continue that it prospers into the future.
 It takes an industry, we need your help.

 Make sure you continue to reach out to your State Representative and Senator to express your support and voice your concerns for the hemp industry in Texas.
 Your position is important to them and to us!